Become a Counsellor

 Become a Qualified Counsellor in Just 3 Years

-Our three-year counselling programme is designed to take you from beginner to qualified counsellor, giving you the knowledge, skills, confidence, and practical experience needed to start a career in counselling.
+Our three-year counselling programme is designed to take you from beginner level to qualified counsellor, providing the knowledge, skills, confidence and practical experience needed to begin a career in counselling.

-Unlike many training routes that require students to find separate courses at different levels, this programme provides one clear pathway.
-You'll learn professional counselling skills, gain a strong understanding of counselling theories, develop self-awareness, and complete supervised client work to prepare you for employment.
+Unlike many training routes that require learners to complete separate courses at different levels, this programme offers one clear pathway.
+You will develop professional counselling skills, explore key counselling theories, build self-awareness and gain supervised practical experience working with clients.

-A key feature of the course is its trauma-informed approach, developed with input from SALT, a charity supporting adult survivors of childhood sexual abuse.
-This means you'll learn how trauma affects people's lives, relationships, emotions, and wellbeing, helping you become a more knowledgeable, compassionate, and effective counsellor.
+A key feature of the programme is our trauma-informed approach, developed with specialist input from SALT, a charity supporting adult survivors of childhood sexual abuse.
+You will learn how trauma can affect emotions, relationships, behaviour and wellbeing, helping you become a more compassionate, knowledgeable and effective counsellor.

 Counselling Skills

-You'll develop the core skills every counsellor needs, including:
+You will develop the core skills required by professional counsellors, including:

 • Active listening